Dualize, Split, Randomize: Toward Fast Nonsmooth Optimization Algorithms: A Class of Four Primal--Dual Optimization Algorithms

 \subsection{The PD3O Algorithm}

 We consider the same notations as in the previous section.
 We switch the roles of $A$ and $B$ and consider DYS$(P^{-1}A,P^{-1}B,P^{-1}C)$.
-Then we recover exactly the PD3O algorithm proposed in~\cite{yan18}, shown above.
+Then, after some substitutions similar to the ones done to construct the PDDY algorithm, we recover exactly the PD3O algorithm proposed in~\cite{yan18}.
 Although it is not derived this way, its interpretation as a primal--dual Davis--Yin algorithm is mentioned by its author.
 Its convergence properties are the same as for the PDDY Algorithm, as stated in Theorem~\ref{th:pddy-cv}.

-We can note that in a recent work \cite{oco20}, the PD3O algorithm has been shown to be an instance of the Davis--Yin algorithm, with a different reformulation, which does not involve duality.
-Whether this connection could yield different insights on the PD3O algorithm is left for future investigation.
+In a recent work~\cite{oco20}, the PD3O algorithm has been shown to be an instance of the Davis--Yin algorithm, with a different reformulation, which does not involve duality.
+The authors of the present paper developed this technique further, applied it to the PDDY algorithm as well, and obtained convergence rates and accelerations for both algorithms~\cite{con20}.